 Lizeth De La Luz (she/they) is a poet, writer, editor and educator from California.
 She holds a Creative Writing degree from Chapman University and is pursuing an MFA and MA degree at San Francisco State University.
 She writes about the frustration of language barriers, learned barriers, anxieties of living/loving/grieving in a Mexican body and is always searching for home as she crafts bits of life on the page.
 Her work can be found in City Works, Short Vine, Folio, Calliope, and Transfer magazine.

 Chief of Design

 Elliot Eatinger is a writer currently based in New York City (with homes in both California and Texas), presently doing COVID safety work with Broadway, and a little bit of everything too - including reviewing books!
-They received her BA in Theatre Arts (CSU San Bernardino) and MFA in Playwriting (Actors Studio Drama School), and that gave her an excuse to read more and more with every passing year.
+They received their BA in Theatre Arts (CSU San Bernardino) and MFA in Playwriting (Actors Studio Drama School), and that gave them an excuse to read more and more with every passing year.
 They are an anxiety-prone horror lover, excited about new literature and theatre around every corner, and are constantly trying to think of new ways to define anything they write.
 Recent credits include: Rockford New Words 2022 (Poetry); Actors Studio Drama School, One Minute Play Festival (Theatre).
 Current projects include: reading a whole lot more, and trying to write a lot more.